Stephen P. Niemczyk, D.M.D.

 He has lectured extensively at the undergraduate and postgraduate levels, directed the preclinical endodontic laboratory and was later named to the full-time position of director of undergraduate endodontics at the University of Pennsylvania.
 He has also served as the school’s interim postgraduate director and endodontic clinic director during his tenure.
 He was the first director of the laboratory portion of the two-day Microscopic Endodontic Surgery course, the first university-based course of its kind in the United States.

 He is the recipient of many awards, including consecutively receiving the Earl Banks Hoyt Award for Academic Teaching Excellence.
-Since 1995, Dr. Niemczyk has been the director of endodontic microsurgery at Harvard University in Boston, Mass., and the Albert Einstein Medical Center in Philadelphia, Pa.
-He also serves as a surgical consultant of the postgraduate endodontic program at the National Naval Medical Center in Bethesda, Md., and the U.S. Army Endodontic Residency Program in Fort Gordon, Ga., in addition to serving as an adjunct lecturer and mentor at the Scottsdale Center for Dentistry in Arizona.
+Since 1995, Dr. Niemczyk had been the director of endodontic microsurgery at Harvard University in Boston, Mass., and the Albert Einstein Medical Center in Philadelphia, Pa. and still holds that position at AEMC.
+He also serves as a surgical consultant of the postgraduate endodontic program at the National Naval Medical Center in Bethesda, Md., and the U.S. Army Endodontic Residency Program in Fort Gordon, Ga.

 Drexel Hill, PA 19026